rafaelchandane/wikipedia-terminal/README.md

 - 🪶 **Lightweight** - No web server, direct ZIM file access
 - 📦 **Pipe-Friendly** - Pipe output to other command-line tools
 - 📊 **Progress Tracking** - Visual progress bars with ETA for index building
+- 🔙 **History Navigation** - Browse articles with back/forward like a web browser

 ## 🎥 Demo